Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

 Acute pain comes on suddenly as a result of an injury, surgery, inflammation or infection.
 It can be extremely uncomfortable for your pet, and it may limit his or her mobility.
 The good news is that it’s usually temporary.
 It generally goes away when the condition that causes it is treated.

-Chronic pain is long lasting and usually slow to develop.
+Chronic pain is long-lasting and usually slow to develop.
 Some of the more common sources of chronic pain are age-related disorders, such as arthritis, but it can also result from illnesses such as cancer or bone disease.
 This pain may be the hardest to deal with because it can go on for years, or for an animal’s entire lifetime.
 Also, because it develops slowly, some animals may gradually learn to tolerate the pain and live with it.
 This can make chronic pain difficult to detect.

 When we have pain, we complain.
 However, animals instinctually hide pain, so we generally don’t hear a peep out of our pets until the pain is so bad they cannot hide it anymore.
 So how do you know when your pet is in pain?

 Because our fur-babies aren’t able to tell us when something is wrong, it’s important for you, the pet parent, to take note of any changes in their behavior.
-Look for any of the following signs that may be your pet’s way of saying “I hurt.”
+Look for any of the following signs that maybe your pet’s way of saying “I hurt.”

 Many animals, especially cats, naturally disguise signs of pain to protect themselves from predators.
 However, the lack of obvious signs does not mean they aren’t experiencing pain.
 If the injury, illness or experience is one that sounds painful to you, it is likely painful to your pet.
-Modern pain management medications and techniques can safely and effectively control pain with little to no side effect.
+Modern pain management medications and techniques can safely and effectively control pain with little to no side effects.

 There are a variety of pain medications currently available for pets.
 Aside from pill form, many drugs come in easily administered forms such as liquids, skin patches or gels.
 There are also new analgesic (i.e., pain-reducing) products to help treat your pet after an injurious trauma and treat chronic pain.
 Non-steroidal anti-inflammatory drugs (i.e., NSAIDS) are often used to treat orthopedic-related pain with fewer side effects.
 Other medications, most notably narcotics, can be used concurrently as the condition dictates.
 Certain supplements (e.g., fish oils, glucosamine and chondroitin sulfate) can also be employed, especially for chronic pain caused by osteoarthritis and degenerative joint diseases.